What is a demand-side platform? An in-depth guide for beginners

 When buying inventory through programmatic advertising, advertisers use DSPs to choose between two broad approaches: auction-based buying and programmatic direct deals.
 Each offers a different balance of scale, control, and predictability, depending on campaign goals.

-Programmatic Auctions
+Programmatic auctions

 Programmatic auctions use RTB to buy inventory through auctions facilitated by ad exchanges.
 Pricing in these environments is dynamic, changing in real time based on demand, competition, and the value of each impression.
 This approach prioritizes scale and flexibility, allowing advertisers to evaluate and bid on impressions through a DSP as they become available, and typically takes place across one of two environments:

-Open Exchanges
+Open exchanges

 The open exchange offers the largest scale, giving advertisers access to inventory from a wide range of publishers with minimal barriers to entry.
 This approach provides both broad scalability and the opportunity to reach new, highly relevant audiences across a wide range of publishers, streamers, and in-app environments.

-Private Marketplaces (PMPs)
+Private marketplaces (PMPs)

 PMPs are invitation-only auctions where a limited group of advertisers can bid on a publisher’s inventory.
 Because access is restricted, PMPs often feature more selective placements and provide advertisers with greater control over where their ads appear.
 This makes PMPs a common choice for brands seeking a balance between automation and publisher-curated inventory that may not be available through the open exchange.